Floorp-Projects/Floorp/docs/setup/configuring_build_options.rst

 Using a ``mozconfig`` configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The choice of which Mozilla application to build and other configuration
+The choice of which Mozilla project to build and other configuration
 options can be configured in a ``mozconfig`` file.
 (It is possible to
 manually call ``configure`` with command-line options, but this is not
 recommended).
 The ``mozconfig`` file should be in your source directory